 Should I give my child over-the-counter cold and cough medications?

 No. Do not give over-the-counter cough and cold medications to children younger than six years.
 Using these medications in children is dangerous for three reasons:

 - The safe dose of the ingredients used in most cold medicines in children has not been studied.

 - Studies have not shown much improvement in symptoms of children taking cold medicines.

 - There have been rare deaths in children taking cold medicines.

 In children older than 1 year old, Honey may provide some symptomatic relief from cough.

 Is it normal for my child to get multiple colds each year?

 Yes, your child probably will have more colds than any other illness, which can be frustrating to some parents.
 In the first few years of life, most children have eight to ten colds per year.
-And if your child is in child-care, or if there are older school-age children in your house, she may have even more.
+And if your child is in child care, or if there are older school-age children in your house, they may have even more.
 To prevent cold viruses from spreading, wash hands often and teach children to cover their cough with their elbow.

 Is it normal for my child to be coughing 1-2 weeks after a cold?